aliel0malki/cloudminds/README.md

 # cloudminds
-For learn TypeScript with React and Firebase.
+For Learning React Ts with Vite and Firebase in Backend.